 Traditional affiliate strategies assume static content, and that creates a gap.
 A blogger can manually insert affiliate links into a written post, but an AI assistant generating answers on the fly does not have that same workflow.
 The link placement that works in a review article does not translate to a chatbot response about running shoes or kitchen knives.

-This article compares seven platforms that handle affiliate monetization for blogger AI assistants, from API-first tools built for dynamic conversations to established networks that provide the affiliate accounts powering those tools.
+This article compares six platforms that handle affiliate monetization for blogger AI assistants, from a turnkey AI chat widget built for dynamic conversations to established networks that provide the affiliate accounts powering those tools.

 Blog readers asking an AI assistant about products are further along in the buying process than someone scanning a blog post.
 They are asking specific questions about specific items, which signals purchase intent.
 Connecting those conversations to affiliate links turns a helpful feature into a revenue channel without changing the reader experience.